Billy-Dickson/blog.dickson.me.uk/_posts/categories/2022-06-02-Training-to-heart-rate.md

 ### Example

-I have measured my resting heart rate a few months ago. so I'll use those numbers to show you an example.
-Don’t forget that everyone has different resting and maximum heart rates, so use your heart rates when doing the calculations!
+I have measured my resting heart rate a few months ago. so I'll use those numbers to show you an example, I'll be using ___(Formula B)___ as it's the most accurate for my age (55).
+Don’t forget that everyone has different resting and maximum heart rates, so use your own resting heart rate and maximum heart rate when doing the calculations!

 ~~~text
     Resting heart rate - 47